 For [OIII]$\lambda\lambda$4959,5007 we consider a more detailed modeling.
-We perform a fitting of the [OIII]$\lambda\lambda$4959,5007 profiles with two gaussian components.
-In the other rest-optical lines, unfortunately the S/N is lower and a similar analysis can not be performed.
-We fit simultaneously the doublet [OIII]$\lambda\lambda4959, 5007$ using LMFIT \citep{NewvilleLMFIT}, {considering a wavelength range from 4939 to 5027\r{A} to include only the doublet.} We fix the ratio between both components to 1:2.98 \citep{Storey2000}.
+We fit the [OIII]$\lambda\lambda$4959,5007 profiles with two Gaussian components.
+In the other rest-optical lines, unfortunately, the S/N is lower, and a similar analysis can not be performed.
+We fit the doublet [OIII]$\lambda\lambda4959, 5007$ simultaneously using LMFIT \citep{NewvilleLMFIT}, {considering a wavelength range from 4939 to 5027\r{A} to include only the doublet.} We fix the ratio between both components to 1:2.98 \citep{Storey2000}.
 We mask the region in the spectra between both lines and the regions with strong sky residuals.
-As initial guess, we include one narrow (100km s$^{-1}$) and one broad component (150km s$^{-1}$), {and both widths are free to vary}.
-We constrain the kinematics assuming that the width of the components in each line are the same as well as their peak velocities and ratios.
-We also perform a single Gaussian model to compare with and to test the improvement of the model with two gaussians based on the Bayesian Information Criterion (BIC).
-To compare, we estimate the $\Delta \rm{BIC}=BIC_{\rm single-gaussian}-BIC_{\rm double-gaussian}$ and consider that the second component is statistically needed if $\Delta \rm{BIC}>2$ \citep{Fabozzi2014}.
-A similar criterion is adopted for the complex line profiles of strong Ly$\alpha$ emitters \citep[LAEs, ][]{Matthee2021} and Green Pea (GP) galaxies \citep{Bosch2019,Hogarth2020}. {We find that 23 (65\%) out of the 35 galaxies in the sample show two kinematic components in their [OIII]$\lambda\lambda$4959,5007 profiles.
-In the remaining 12 galaxies, only one single component is statistically justified.} We only consider that the second component is broad if there is a difference of one spectral resolution element between the widths of the two gaussian components.
-Otherwise, we consider that there are two narrow components in the double gaussian model.
+As an initial guess, we include one narrow (100km s$^{-1}$) and one broad component (150km s$^{-1}$), {and both widths are free to vary}.
+We constrain the kinematics, assuming that the width of the components in each line is the same, as well as their peak velocities and ratios.
+We also perform a single Gaussian model to compare with and to test the improvement of the model with two Gaussians based on the Bayesian Information Criterion (BIC), {which is a statistical measure used to compare models based on their fit to the data and complexity.
+According to this criterion, the model having the lowest BIC is the preferred model.
+When the difference between the BIC values of the two models is greater than 2, it is rated as positive evidence against the significance of the model with the higher BIC \citep{Fabozzi2014}.
+We choose the BIC criterion as it prevents the selection of an over-fit model because it penalizes models with more free parameters.} To compare, we estimate the $\Delta \rm{BIC}=BIC_{\rm single-gaussian}-BIC_{\rm double-gaussian}$ and consider that the second component is statistically needed if $\Delta \rm{BIC}>2$ \citep{Fabozzi2014}.
+A similar criterion is adopted for the complex line profiles of strong Ly$\alpha$ emitters \citep[LAEs, ][]{Matthee2021} and Green Pea (GP) galaxies \citep{Bosch2019,Hogarth2020} {based on $\chi^2$ minimization}. {We find that 23 (65\%) out of the 35 galaxies in the sample show two kinematic components in their [OIII]$\lambda\lambda$4959,5007 profiles.
+In the remaining 12 galaxies, only one single component is statistically justified.} We only consider that the second component is broad if there is a difference of one spectral resolution element between the widths of the two Gaussian components.
+Otherwise, we consider that there are two narrow components in the double Gaussian model.
 The results from the fitting are shown in Fig. \ref{fig:deltabic>2} and \ref{fig:deltabic>2vuds} for the subsample with two components in the C3-VANDELS and C3-VUDS samples, respectively.
-For [OIII] we report in Table \ref{tab:opticalflux} the global flux (double gaussian model) or the flux of the single-gaussian model if the second component is not justified.
+For [OIII], we report in Table \ref{tab:opticalflux} the global flux (double Gaussian model) or the flux of the single-gaussian model if the second component is not justified.
 The kinematic information of the fits is reported in Table \ref{tab:kine}.
 We consider the intensity peak of the narrower component as the systemic velocity.